Lochnivar/ashverse/analysis/military/grant-final-gamble-reconciled-analysis-2025-12-05.md

 **Key Officers:**
 - **General Ulysses S. Grant:** Overall command.
 Desperate, determined leader – "Halleck doesn't have the balls, it's now or never."
 (Note: Grant acts as if authority still exists - legal fiction.
 Halleck is still General-in-Chief, but Grant's authority was never formally revoked.
 Grant uses "Don't Ask, Don't Tell" mechanism - see `edits/grant-legal-fiction-mechanism-2025-12-05.md`.
 Grant's character moment: "Then they'll have to catch me first.
 And right now the only thing between Richmond and the end of the war is me.")
 - **Colonel John A. Rawlins:** Chief of Staff.
 Dying of tuberculosis, desperate to see victory before he dies.
-- **Major General Gouverneur K. Warren:** Infantry Division A commander.
-Cautious engineer – "This is suicide, but orders are orders."
-Still bitter about being passed over.
-(Note: Warren was relieved from command January 1864 after Hagerstown disaster - fought Rappahannock-Rapidan campaign (October 1863, stalemate) and Battle of Hagerstown (late October 1863, disaster).
-If available, he's been demoted to division command)
+- **Major General Charles Griffin:** V Corps commander (Infantry Division A).
+Aggressive, competent, reliable – "We'll coordinate better than Warren would have."
+(Note: Warren was relieved January 1, 1864 after disastrous Rappahannock-Rapidan campaign.
+Griffin, already a division commander in V Corps, replaced him.
+See `grant-gamble-canon-update-2025-12-10.md`)
 - **Colonel Joshua L. Chamberlain:** 20th Maine, Infantry Division A. Little Round Top hero, now desperate – "This is different from Gettysburg."
 - **Colonel Emory Upton:** Tactical innovator, Infantry Division A. Rising star – "My assault columns will break through."
 - **Major General Philip Sheridan:** Cavalry commander (if present).
 Aggressive scout – "Ride like hell and cut their rails."
 (Note: Status unclear - may be in West or unavailable)